dwelkie/dwelkie.github.io/_pages/home.md

 ---
 ## About:
-As post-doctoral researcher at the Center for Circadian Biology at the University of California in San Diego.
-I received a PhD from Biological Sciences Department at Purdue University and a BS in microbiology at the University of Wisconsin-Madison.
+I'm a post-doctoral researcher at the Center for Circadian Biology at the University of California in San Diego.

-I also like to run and try go to major league baseball games whenever I can (go padres!).

 **Recent news:**
 {: .notice--info}